visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 Quick Reference
 ~~~~~~~~~~~~~~~
 Note that the original source of most of the content here is the OpenOffice
-document produced by Brad Whitlock.
-A conversion tool was used to move most
+document produced with heroic effort by Brad Whitlock.
+A conversion tool was
-of the content there to Sphinx.
-As such, most of the Sphinx usage conventions
+used to move most of the content there to Sphinx.
+As such, most of the Sphinx
-adopted here were driven by whatever the conversion tool produced.
-There are
+usage conventions adopted here were driven by whatever the conversion tool
-numerous opportunities for adjusting this to make better use of Sphinx as we
+produced.
+There are numerous opportunities for adjusting this to make better
-move forward.
-These are discussed at the :ref:`end <contributing_forward>` of
+use of Sphinx as we move forward.
+These are discussed at the
-this section.
+:ref:`end <contributing_forward>` of this section.

 * Two documents about Sphinx are useful: